Measuring dissimilarity between convex cones by means of max-min angles: Introduction

 \section{Introduction}

-Measuring dissimilarity between two mathematical objects is a fundamental problem not only for developing mathematical theory but also for practical applications.
+Measuring the dissimilarity between two mathematical objects is a fundamental problem in mathematics and its applications.
 For instance, in data classification problems, one should have a mechanism to measure how alike two data objects are.
 In particular, in image-set classification problems, it is common to model a data image-set as an element of a Grassmann manifold (collection of all linear subspaces of fixed dimension).
 Thus, the problem of measuring the dissimilarity between two data image-sets can be approached by computing the distance between two linear subspaces.
 There are many ways of defining a distance on a Grassmann manifold, most of them are based on the principal angles between subspaces, like the Grassmann distance, projection distance, spectral distance, etc., see \cite{YeLim}.
 Principal angles are fundamental geometric tools for comparing two subspaces.
 Moreover, they can be efficiently computed since it reduces to the computation of the singular values of some matrix associated with the subspaces \cite{Miao}.

 As pointed out in \cite{IS2010}, a fruitful extension of the concept of linear subspace is that of convex cone.
 Convex cones also play an ubiquitous role in many branches of applied mathematics.
 For instance, in \cite{Sogi}, it has been reported that some classes of data image-sets can be more accurately modeled by convex cones rather than linear subspaces.
 Thus, measuring the dissimilarity between convex cones is a relevant issue in classification tasks, for instance.
 For this purpose, many distances between convex cones are known in the literature.
 We refer to the work of Iusem and Seeger \cite{IS2010} for a survey on this topic.